Codecademy/docs/content/javascript/concepts/strings/terms/substr/substr.md

 ---
 Title: '.substr()'
-Description: 'Extracts a portion of a string starting from a specified position extending up to a specified number of characters.'
+Description: 'Extracts a portion of a string beginning at a specified position and continues for a specified number of characters.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'